sunpy/ndcube/joss_paper/paper.md

 First, it formalizes the NDCube 2 API in software via its abstract base classes (ABCs), NDCubeABC, ExtraCoordsABC and GlobalCoordsABC.
-The NDCube 2 API is a standarized framework for inspecting and manipulating coordinate-aware N-D data.
+The NDCube 2 API is a standarized framework for inspecting and manipulating coordinate-aware N-D data and is defined by 12th SunPy Enhancement Proposal [SEP-12; @sep12].
-We refer readers to the 12th SunPy Enhancement Proposal [SEP-12; @sep12] for a definition of the API and to [@ndcube] for a discussion of the philosophies underpinning it.
+A discussion of the philosophies underpinning the NDCube 2 API can be found in @ndcube.
-Second, the ndcube package implements the NDCube 2 API in corresponding data and coordinate classes, NDCubeBase, ExtraCoords and GlobalCoords.
+Second, the ndcube package implements the NDCube 2 API in corresponding data and coordinate classes, `NDCubeBase`, `ExtraCoords` and `GlobalCoords`.
 These are viable off-the-shelf tools for end users and developers who do not want to implement the API themselves.
-Third, the ndcube package provides additional support for coordinate-aware manipulation and visualization of N-D astronomical data via three high-level data classes, NDCube, NDCubeSequence and NDCollection.
+Third, it provides additional support for coordinate-aware manipulation and visualization of N-D astronomical data via three high-level data classes:
+`NDCube`, `NDCubeSequence` and `NDCollection`.
-NDCube inherits from NDCubeBase and so adheres to the NDCube 2 API but adds some additional features beyond the API's scope, such as a default visualization suite.
+NDCube inherits from NDCubeBase and so adheres to the NDCube 2 API but adds some additional features, such as a default visualization suite.
 The other classes are designed to handle multiple NDCube instances simultaneously.

-# Statement of Need

-N-dimensional data sets are common in all areas of science and beyond.
-For example, a series of images taken sequentially with a CCD camera can be stored as a single 3-D array with two spatial axes and one temporal axis.
-In astronomy, the most commonly used framework for translating between array element indices and the location and time in the Universe being observed is the World Coordinate System (WCS).
-WCS’s ability to handle many different physical types (e.g. spatial, temporal, spectral, etc.) and projections (e.g. RA and Dec., helioprojective latitude and longitude, etc.) make it a succinct, standardized and powerful way to relate array axes to the physical properties they represent.
-However, while there exist Python packages for handling N-D array operations -- e.g. numpy [@numpy], dask [@dask], etc -- and others for supporting WCS coordinate transformations -- e.g. astropy [@astropy], gWCS [@gWCS] -- currently only ndcube is suited to treating them in a combined way.

-ndcube is agnostic to the physical properties represented by the data values and axes.
+The ndcube features are designed to be practical tools for end users.
-This makes it a powerful base upon which to build tools for specific types of data.
+But they are also powerful bases upon which to build tools for specific types of data.
 This might be a specific number and/or combination of physical types (spectrograms, image cubes, etc.), or data from specific instruments or simulations.
 Thus, ndcube can enhance the productivity of developers by centralizing the